requirejs/requirejs/README.md

 require.js loads JavaScript modules and JavaScript files.
 It is optimized for in-browser use, but can be easily adapted to other JavaScript environments.

+It implements the API the [CommonJS Transport/C proposal](http://wiki.commonjs.org/wiki/Modules/Transport/C).
+To adapt it to another environment, create a shim JS file that is loaded after require.js that overrides require.get() and require.load() to something that is appropriate for that environment.
+The plugin feature may not work in another environment, the plugin feature probably needs to allow for intercepting require.get() calls.

 If the loaded file calls require.def() to define a JavaScript module, then require.js can properly trace the module's dependencies and evaluate modules in the correct order.
 RequireJS allows for module modifiers and has a plugin system that supports features like i18n string bundles and text file dependencies.

 It uses plain script tags to load modules/files, so it should allow for easy debugging.